 When it's time to enter the dining room, a member the waitstaff escorts you through a heavy black curtain and into the dining room, and seats you at your table.
 Our waitress spoke French and English and was very warm, friendly, and patient with our fumbling in the dark.
 The first thing you'll think as you're led into the darkened room is, "Whoa, slow down!"
 For you the fact that you literally can't see a thing is unusual and dangerous! but for these folks it's just another day.
 You'll be amazed at how quickly and effortlessy your server navigates you around (presumably) rows of tables and chairs; you can hear the other customers talking and eating, but you have no idea how many there are, how close they are, etc. It's a fascinating experience and a real shock to the system at first.
 I spent a great deal of the evening just listening to the intriguing combination of voices and languages around me and trying to figure out the size and layout of the dining room and where everyone was exactly.
 The occasional dropped fork gets a sudden and unified laugh from everyone in the room, which is another shock because there are suddenly more voices than you knew were there!

 Once you're seated and your meals come out, you'll be given a bit of instruction by your server using clock positions to indicate where things are on your plate and a great method for pouring wine when you can't see: just bend one finger into your glass as you pour, and when the wine touches your fingertip, stop!
 It's amazing how nervewracking this is the first time you do it and then how completely natural it is by the third time.
 But I'd avoid wearing white, in any case!

-Dans le Noir also pretty expensive; about 45 Euros per person for three courses of mediocre fare and a bottle of table wine to share.
-But once again, you're paying for the experience, not the meal, and I still think the strangeness of the whole thing makes it worth doing once.
+Dans le Noir is also pretty expensive, but you're paying for a unique experience and I think the strangeness of the whole thing makes it worth doing once.